-This interdisciplinary course focuses on architecture of a host city.
-A specific host city will be selected for each semester that the course is offered.
+This interdisciplinary course focuses on the Architecture of a host city or cities.
+A specific host city or cities will be selected for each semester that the course is offered.
 An example host city could be Barcelona, Spain or Paris, France or Rome, Italy.
 This travel study course is taught primarily on-site and includes site tours and in-person observations to provide an understanding of the architecture of the host city.
 Students will experience architecture from several time periods that have influenced design throughout the world.
-Representative projects include monuments, outdoor spaces, museums, civic and religions buildings, along with historic and contemporary structures.
-This course will include a study of the architectural design, style, and urban context.
-Students will be required to prepare on-site sketches and reflective journaling about each day's experience throughout the entire 2-week study.
-Prereq. - ARCH121 or ARTA124 or INDS121
+Representative projects include monuments, outdoor spaces, and museums, civic and religious buildings, along with historic and contemporary structures.
+The course will include a study of the architectural design, style and urban context.
+Students will be required to prepare on-site sketches or photography or video and reflective journaling about each day's experience while abroad.